-Susane Colasanti is the bestselling author of When It Happens, Take Me There, Waiting for You, Something Like Fate, So Much Closer, Keep Holding On, All I Need, Now and Forever, and the City Love trilogy.
+Susane Colasanti is the bestselling author of 11 realistic, contemporary teen novels: When It Happens, Take Me There, Waiting for You, Something Like Fate, So Much Closer, Keep Holding On, All I Need, Now and Forever, and the City Love trilogy.
+She has also written a serial fiction book, Inside Wants Out.

 Susane has a bachelor's degree from the University of Pennsylvania and a master’s degree from New York University.
 Before becoming a full-time author in 2007, Susane was a high school science teacher for ten years.
-She lives in New York City.
+She lives in New York City, where the energy makes her feel alive.

 You can connect with Susane at her website, susanecolasanti.com.